cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture17.md

 {cite:ts}`tester_thermodynamics_1997`, Ch.
 3.8, 4.1 - 4.3.

+## Goals for Today's Lecture
+- What is a heat engine?
+- How can we use the four postulates to understand what heat engines are physically possible?
+- What is the efficiency of a heat engine?
+- What is a reversible process?

 ## Recap of the four postulates

 In the previous lecture, we introduced the four postulates that will